 When editing sound for film and TV, creating a consistent “ambient” noise during scenes is critical to the audio post production process, bringing a sense of realism and space to a film's sound design.
 Ambient noise can include room tone, the sound of air conditioners and refrigerators humming in a room, voices and glasses clinking in the background of a bar scene, or the sound of bird chirping and cars passing by at an outdoor park scene.

 So how can post production engineers edit and enhance the ambient noise recorded during the shoot to create a cohesive sound?
-With RX 9 Advanced, the new Complex mode in Ambience Match seamlessly connects dialogue and ADR cuts with real background movement and textures.
+With RX, the Complex mode in Ambience Match seamlessly connects dialogue and ADR cuts with real background movement and textures.

-In this article, learn how to use RX 9’s Ambience Match feature to create the ideal ambient sound for your production.
+In this article, learn how to use RX’s Ambience Match feature to create the ideal ambient sound for your production.

-How to match complex ambient noise with RX 9
+How to match complex ambient noise with iZotope RX

 If you've used RX before, you probably know that the original Ambience Match algorithm, now called Static mode, is great for background ambiences which don’t change over time, such as a steady air conditioner hum or a fan.